Find a Registered Dental Hygienist

 Oral manifestations

-• While active TB usually affects the lungs, TB bacilli can spread hematogenously (i.e., via the blood) to other parts of the body, including bones such as the mandible and maxilla.
+• While TB disease usually affects the lungs, TB bacilli can spread hematogenously (i.e., via the blood) to other parts of the body, including bones such as the mandible and maxilla.
 Tuberculous osteomyelitis can result from bony involvement of the mandible or maxilla.

 • Pharyngeal involvement results in painful ulcers, which may cause dysphagia, odynophagia (painful swallowing), and voice changes.